VHS Revival brings you some of the finest promotional treats of the 1980s

 In truth, Creepshow 2 — a sub-par, tongue-in-cheek sequel consisting of three comic book-style segments — isn’t much of a movie, but it has one of the most memorable and befitting promo posters of the decade.
-The tales are based on shorts by author Stephen King, and although I am unable to attest to the other two, I can tell you that The Raft — perhaps the most enjoyable segment of the three — does nothing to live up to the story of the same name.
+The trio of tales featured are based on shorts by author Stephen King, and though I am unable to attest to the other two, I can tell you that The Raft — perhaps the most enjoyable segment of the three — does nothing to live up to the story of the same name.
 This is in large part due to the necessity of making a slow and nuanced tale fast and throwaway for the purpose of a jump scare finale.

 What the movie does get right, its minuscule budget, second-rate special effects and woeful acting not withstanding, is its sense of fun, and the creator of this particular poster was able to identify those strengths and sell them to its potential audience.
-It also sets the tone for the animated segments which tie the three tales together, and although hardly the most creative in terms of symbolism, what you have to admire is the technique on display; aesthetically, it is a joy to behold.
+It also sets the tone for the animated segments which tie the three tales together, and though hardly the most creative in terms of symbolism, what you have to admire is the technique on display; aesthetically, it is a joy to behold.